Why Root Canals Fail, and What to Do About It

 Each of your teeth has anywhere from one to four roots in separate canals, and each of those canals may have accessory canals, some of which branch off horizontally.
 These canals are not always straight; in fact, many of them are curved.
 You can see from this image the many curves a root canal can take.

-Dentin (the seemingly hard material between the enamel and the canal) is made up of millions of tiny tubules that, if you placed end-to-end in just one tooth, would span approximately three miles.
+Dentin (the seemingly hard material between the enamel and the canal) is made up of millions of tiny tubules.
+If you took the tubules from just one tooth and placed them end-to-end, they would span approximately three miles.
 These tubules exist to transport nutrients from the center of your tooth to the enamel.

 This anatomy makes it all but impossible to truly “sterilize” a tooth, though many traditional dentists suggest otherwise.